-In terms of flood history, the land subject to this application is not covered by a flood-prone hazard area overlay as part of the Floodprone Areas Hazard Code.

-The subdivision proposal plan identifies a potential building area for Proposed Lots 1-3 that is able to accommodate a future development and associated infrastructure free from this area.

-The details of the design of any future development including any earthworks and wastewater disposal area would need to be addressed at the time of application.
+In terms of flood history, the land subject to this application is not covered by a flood-prone hazard area overlay as part of the Floodprone Areas Hazard Code. subdivision The proposal plan identifies a potential building area for Proposed Lots 1-3 that is able to accommodate a future development and associated infrastructure free from this area.
+The details of the design of any future development including any wastewater earthworks and disposal area would need to be addressed the at time of